datacentricdesign/iob22/code-practice/01-user-interaction/step4.md

 To complete the user interaction, write the two Python lines for the following comments.

->Note: Put -- assigning a value to an existing variable -- is the same in pYthon as creating a variable.
+>Note: Put -- assigning a value to an existing variable -- is the same in python as creating a variable.

 ```python
 # Put x + y in sum